ZacharyBournand/crave-finder/Sprint3.md

 **GOLANG API DOCUMENTATION**

 Our Golang API handles user registration, login, and logout that communicates with a MySQL database we created that contains a table named "users" to store user information.
+It also handles restaurant/food items searches by communicating with the Yelp Fusion API to give the requested information to the front-end.
+Another functionality almost complete is to handle user ratings by storing them in the MySQL database.
+And a functionality currently being developed is the ability to handle a password change.

 Dependencies
+- PuerkitoBio/goquery
 - gorilla/handlers
 - gorilla/sessions
 - go-sql-driver/mysql